-Although they aren’t intended for combat use, auxiliary ships’ support, defense, and numerous other roles played a large, important role in the military.
+Although these vessels were never intended for combat use, auxiliary ships’ support, defense, and numerous other roles played an important role in the military.
 Yet, as important as these vessels are, many veterans now face life-threatening diseases after working on and aboard auxiliary ships made with asbestos-containing products.

 About Auxiliary Ships